-Clicking a dataset in Storage \rightarrow Volumes causes buttons to appear at the bottom of the screen, providing these options:
+Clicking a dataset in Storage $\rightarrow$ Volumes causes buttons to appear at the bottom of the screen, providing these options:

-Change Permissions: edit the dataset's permissions as described in Change Permissions (page 118).
+Change Permissions: edit the dataset's permissions as described in Change Permissions (page 120).

 Create Snapshot: create a one-time snapshot.
-To schedule the regular creation of snapshots, instead use Periodic Snapshot Tasks (page 136).
+To schedule the regular creation of snapshots, instead use Periodic Snapshot Tasks (page 140).

 Promote Dataset: only applies to clones.
 When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
-Otherwise, a clone can not be destroyed while its origin filesystem exists.
+Otherwise, a clone cannot be destroyed while the origin filesystem exists.